munificent/craftinginterpreters/book/superclasses.md

 The compiler can certainly answer that question for itself if it sees a left parenthesis after the superclass method name, so we'll go ahead and perform the same optimization we did for method calls.
-Take out the two lines of code that load the superclass and emit `OP_GET_SUPER` and replace them with this:
+Take out the two lines of code that load the superclass and emit `OP_GET_SUPER`, and replace them with this:

 ^code super-invoke (1 before, 1 after)